 The reasons behind a faucet leak

 There are several reasons for a leaky faucet such as an excess of mineral deposits, corrosion, an issue with internal parts, problems in washers, gaskets that are faulty, and more.
-Some of these issues can be fixed by yourself if they are on a smaller scale and you have at least a little bit of knowledge on plumbing.
+Some of these issues you can fix yourself if you have at least a little bit of knowledge on plumbing.
 However, if you don’t get it fixed, by yourself or by a professional, the ultimate cost will be a lot more.
 It also leads to a lot of water wastage.

 In fact, statistics show that annually, over 10,000 gallons of water is wasted, as much as a swimming pool, because of leaky faucets.
 The most common problems for leaking are dripping faucets, valves that leak, or toilet flapper leaks, and these can be fixed.
 Out of all of these, the main reason for leaking is caused by a dripping faucet.
 If you fix the faucet you can save up to 10% of your bill.